-At Harness, we use Google Cloud Platform (GCP) for hosting our production environment and we are very proactive in optimizing our cloud usage and managing the cloud bill.
+At Harness, we use Google Cloud Platform (GCP) for hosting our production environment, and we are very proactive in optimizing our cloud usage and managing our Google cloud billing.
 As our services have been scaling, we noticed recently that our spend on logging has become a significant contributor to our total GCP bill.
 Before we took action, logging was costing us about $800 per day.

 With public cloud services, your final cost is usually aggregated across multiple dimensions of service such as storage and data transfer.
 With GCP, Cloud Logging prices are based on usage and it costs $0.50 per GiB of log ingested.
-We started into looking into the major sources of the log volume.
+We started looking into the major sources of the log volume to understand our Google cloud cost.
 The log ingestion dashboard pointed to the Google Kubernetes Engine (GKE) container and Global (our Delegate ingestion) as the top two sources of log volume.
 The third was Cloud HTTP Load Balancer.

 This made sense since most of the Harness workloads are in GKE clusters which is the first category.
 The Global category is the logs we ingest from our delegates, aka Harness component which runs in customer environments.

 To analyze further, we wanted to understand which workloads within the clusters were major contributors to this cost.
 For such kind of aggregation functionality, we configured Log Sink to BigQuery.
 Once we had a few days' log data in BigQuery, we were able to run rich queries and further breakdown the log data into its sources.

 To further drill down the logs within these tables, we had to understand which components in our code are contributing/writing to the logs.
 We structured our log data into a JSON payload for each LogEntry.
 This allows us to have rich querying capabilities on the logs.
 In these payloads, we put information about source code classes, the source node, and customer account-specific information.
 Using this we were able to quickly attribute a cost to different areas of code which were most noisy.